yeluH/FS23_880Project_G3/Readme.md

 <!-- (50-60 words) -->

 Our project aims at defining, describing and identifying movement patterns for different travel modes.
 Movement data has been collected over a period of approximately two months and a various range of travel modes movements have been recorded: train, tram, bus, car, walking, cycling, running, kick scooter, ski, ski-lift and boat.
-The movement pattern for each travel mode will first be characterized.
-By looking at the metrics: speed (acceleration, deceleration), sinuosity (angle, direction).
-And a specific environment bound to the studied travel mode: tracks, roads, slope.
+The movement pattern for each travel mode will first be characterized bBy looking at the metrics: speed (acceleration, deceleration), sinuosity (angle, direction), and the specific environment bound to the studied travel mode: tracks, roads, slope.
 In a second step, the suitability of these characteristics for identifying travel modes will be studied.
 For example are characteristics of trams different enough of bus.
 Based on the answer, a model will then attempted to be built, and applied to the collected data to detect the travel modes.
 The results of the identification will finally be evaluated.